 A detailed exploration of the issues associated with managing projects (introduced in ENGR 150), and the use of software to monitor and control project execution.
 The course will also explore of the costs, profits and risks associated with investments in projects and new product initiatives.
-Topics include make/buy decisions, supply chain economics, depreciation, discounted cash flow, cost estimating and capital budgeting and payback.
+Topics include risk management, depreciation, discounted cash flow, cost estimating and capital budgeting and payback.
 Students can gain a deeper understanding the economic considerations when choosing between alternative projects, and how to manage engineering projects.
 Prerequisite: ENGR 150, MATH 129 or permission of instructor.
 3 Lecture Hours.